alexcheng1982/junit5-starter/README.md

 Source code of my book [JUnit 5 Cookbook](https://leanpub.com/junit5).

+The source code is built using Java 8.

 Tests annotated with `@Fail` will fail the tests.
 If you want to have a clean build, you can ignore the `fail` tag.